-401(k) Plan Notice Issues of Which to Be Aware (or Beware)Added by John Hughes in Articles & Publications, Employment Law on October 25, 2018
+401(k) Plan Notice Issues of Which to Be Aware (or Beware)Added by John C. Hughes in Articles & Blogs, Employment Law on October 24, 2018

 It is a frustrating burden, but the fact of the matter is that most 401(k) plan sponsors (that is, the employers, not the plan service providers) are required to provide plan participants with several notices before the beginning of the next plan year.
 There are detailed laws and regulations regarding the content and when/how the notices are delivered.

 For most plans, the next plan year will begin on January 1, 2019, which means that December 1 is generally the last date by which those notices may be provided.
 The following discussion touches on some bigger picture issues for an employer’s attention as we enter notice season.
 The article will generally touch on the following notices briefly described as follows:

 QDIA Notice.
 This notice protects plan fiduciaries when they are required to make decisions for participants about how and where to invest their plan accounts.
 That is, when investment in a default fund is required because participants do not take the opportunity to choose their own investments.
 For example, if they are automatically enrolled or if profit sharing contributions are made.

 Automatic Enrollment/Escalation Notice.
 Many plans now utilize automatic enrollment features.
 Participants are required to be furnished with information describing how those features work